Roxxers/dotfiles/README.md

 # Roxie's Dotfiles

-Just here cause I need em.
-Don't mind me.
+Dotfiles mostly centered around fish.
 These dotfiles are powered by [Homesick](https://github.com/technicalpickles/homesick).
 Too lazy for managing it myself.

 # Requirements